 The Castelanellis appealed.

 Held: The Castelanellis had made out an adequate cause of action against Attorney Becker.
 A party to an action who asserts a real property claim may record a notice of pendency of action in which that real property claim is alleged, called a lis pendens.
-Such a notice places a cloud on the title, and effectively keeps any willing buyer from wanting to close on a transaction until the lis pendens is cleared.
+Such a notice places a cloud on the title and effectively keeps any willing buyer from wanting to close on a transaction until the lis pendens is cleared.
 In order to be privileged, so that no party may later sue a party or its attorney for filing such a notice, a notice of lis pendens must both (1) identify a specific action “previously filed” with a superior court and (2) show that the previously-filed action affects “the title or right of possession of real property.

 In this case, the notice of lis pendens clearly identified that it was signed and filed in conjunction with litigation involving a tree growing upon a shared property line.
 But nothing in the record enabled the Court to determine that litigation involved the “right of possession” of either of the two properties involved in that litigation.
 If it did, a litigation privilege clearly applied, and the action against Attorney Becker could not stand.

 Becker argued that he had no duty to the Castelanellis, and he could therefore not be sued by them.
 The Court pointed out that this would be true if the action were based on negligence.
 However, the action was an intentional tort, like the tort of malicious prosecution, and there need not be a duty of care owed to the victim by the perpetrator before an intentional tort can be inflicted.
-The Court said that while an attorney cannot be liable in negligence to a formerly adverse party, that rule does not exempt the attorney from liability for malicious prosecution.
+The Court said that while an attorney cannot be liable for negligence to a formerly adverse party, that rule does not exempt the attorney from liability for malicious prosecution.

 The tort of slander of title does not rise to the level of either malicious prosecution or abuse of process.
 The elements of the tort have traditionally been held to be publication, falsity, absence of privilege, and disparagement of another’s land which is relied upon by a third party and results in a pecuniary loss.
 Slander of title does not include express malice as an intrinsic factor.
 Here, while the Castelanellis did not specifically plead malicious prosecution in their amended complaint, that complaint does include allegations that the actions “were done knowingly, willfully, and with malicious intent.”
 The allegations seemed to the Court sufficient to inject into the slander of title cause of action an allegation of malice, even as to attorney Becker.

-In any event, the Court said, the law is clear that in evaluating a complaint against a general demurrer, it is not necessary that the cause of action be the one intended by plaintiff.
-The test is whether the complaint states any valid claim entitling plaintiff to relief.
-Thus, plaintiff may be mistaken as to the nature of the case, or the legal theory on which he or she can prevail.
+In any event, the Court said, the law is clear that in evaluating a complaint against a general demurrer, it is not necessary that the cause of action be the one intended by the plaintiff.
+The test is whether the complaint states any valid claim entitling the plaintiff to relief.
+Thus, the plaintiff may be mistaken as to the nature of the case, or the legal theory on which he or she can prevail.
 But if the essential facts of some valid cause of action is alleged, the complaint is good against a general demurrer.

 The Court held that the absence of any suggestion in the Castelanellis’ opposition to Becker’s demurrer that they either wished to amend or intended to plead some sort of intentional tort via their fifth cause of action left the Court reluctant to rule that the trial court abused its discretion by sustaining the demurrer without leave to amend.
 Under all the circumstances, the Court thought the better course of action was to remand this matter to the trial court with instructions to consider whether any intentional tort — as distinguished from a claim of negligence — was in fact pled by the Castelanellis and (2) if not, whether the Castelanellis wish to and can plead a valid intentional tort cause of action against Becker regarding the allegedly improper lis pendens.